 For this recipe, we recommend using a refrigerated pie crust.
 That way you will have the whole thing in the oven in less than 10 minutes.

-This recipes makes the most of luscious pears that are just beginning to ripen, and a few cups of frozen berries (you can also use bagged frozen berries).
+This recipe makes the most of luscious pears that are just beginning to ripen, and a few cups of frozen berries (you can also use bagged frozen berries).
 If you're not sure about which type of pear you'd like to use, read below for tips on which pears are great for eating and baking!

 - 1/3 cup sugar (plus 1 teaspoon)